dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  People grow through experience if they meet life honestly and courageously.
-This is how character is built.
+  Buddhas move freely through birth and death, appearing and disappearing at will.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1459 days)
+## 🌟 Experiences (1460 days)

 ### 🧮 Programming languages